mvolkmann/blog/src/flutter.md

 which often includes a `Scaffold` and `AppBar`.
 The `AppBar` provides a `<` back button for returning to the previous route.
-For consistency it is useful to define a class that provides this structure and define page widgets that use this class.
+For consistency it is useful to define a class that provides this structure and then define page widgets that use this class.
 For example:

 ```dart